The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 It is also an empowering form of intervention that has seen much success in recent years.

-Contrary to popular belief, inpatient rehab is not reserved for the rich and famous.
+Contrary to popular belief, inpatient rehab facilities are not just reserved for the rich and famous.

-Depending on the type of facility you select, the length of your stay and the type of accommodation you choose, you may find rehab more affordable than you originally assumed.
+Depending on the type of facility you select, the length of your stay and the type of accommodation you choose, you may find rehab facilities to be more affordable than you originally assumed.

 A 10-day stay at a residential rehab can cost between £2,000 and £6,000 depending on whether you opt for a single or shared room.
 Alternatively, a 28-day stay may range from £6,000 to £12,000 in similar circumstances.

-While this can be an effective way to begin your recovery journey it comes with a significantly higher risk of relapse due to the lack of psychological counselling and monitoring.
+While this can be an effective way to begin your recovery journey it comes with a significantly higher risk of relapse due to the lack of psychological counselling treatments and medical monitoring.

 It’s also important to note that you will need to meet specific criteria to be accepted into a home detox programme.